PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

 ---

+## Summary
-To quickly sum up, what our research found out is, that exploitation tries to innovate already existing things with selection and reuse of already existing routines.
+To quickly sum up, what our research found out.
-The essence of exploitation is the refinement and extension of existing competencies, technologies, and paradigms.
+1. The essence of exploitation is the refinement and extension of existing competencies, technologies, and paradigms.
-Exploration tries to  shift to a new technology which means finding a new trajectory.
+2. Exploration tries to  shift to a new technology which means finding a new trajectory.
 They do that by planned experimentation and play.
-The essence of exploration is experimentation with new alternatives to come up with new ideas.
+3. The essence of exploration is experimentation with new alternatives to come up with new ideas.

 ---

+## Why were Ambidextrous Organizations developed?

-These two terms where researched extensively and it was found out that these two ideas could not coexist in an organization for various reasons (competition for resources and so on...).
-Therefore multiple frameworks were build to make that possible.
+- Exploration and Exploitation were researched extensively and it was found out that these two ideas could not coexist in an organization for various reasons (competition for resources and so on...).
+- Therefore multiple frameworks were build to make that possible.
-And one of those frameworks is an ambidextrous organization.
+- And one of those frameworks is an ambidextrous organization.

 ---

+## Innovation
 To be sustainably successful in the long run, companies have to maintain a variety of innovation efforts.
 Companies must constantly pursue innovation, but at the same time they have to make architectural innovations and radical innovations.
 Ergo, the company must have an ambidextrous organization for them to be able to fulfill all of this. an ambidextrous organization is capable of simultaneously exploiting existing competencies and exploring new opportunities.
 There are two ways of organizational ambidexterity can be used; Structural ambidexterity which means that exploration and exploitation are undertaken in separate organizational units or Contextual ambidexterity which involves the same organizational units and the same organizational members pursuing both exploratory and exploitative activities .

 ---

+# Ambidextrous Organizations
 Ambidextrous organization designs are composed of highly differentiated but weakly integrated subunits.
 While the exploratory units are small and decentralized, with loose cultures and processes the exploitation units are larger and more centralized, with tight cultures and processes.
 Exploratory units succeed by experimenting by frequently creating small wins and losses, Because process management tends to drive out experimentation, it must be prevented from migrating into exploratory units and processes In contrast, exploitation units that succeed by reducing variability and maximizing efficiency and control are an ideal location for tight coordination associated with process management efforts.

 ---

-What is Ambidexterity
+# What is Ambidexterity
 Ambidexterity refers to the synchronous pursuit of both exploration and exploitation via loosely coupled and differentiated subunits or individuals, each of which specializes in either exploration or exploitation.

 ---